Jonathan-KAB/25662026_E_Commerce_Final/README.md

 ### For Customers
 - **Find Tailors & Seamstresses** - Browse verified master tailors with ratings and portfolios
 - **Shop Authentic Fabrics** - Discover local and international fabrics from trusted vendors
-- **Custom Orders** - Commission bespoke clothing with detailed specifications
+- **Custom Orders** - Commission custom clothing with detailed specifications
-- **Review System** - Read and write reviews with 5-star ratings for tailors and fabrics
+- **Review System** - Read and write 5-star reviews for tailors and fabrics
-- **Tailor Profiles** - View artisan storefronts with ratings and completed work
+- **Tailor Profiles** - Check out artisan storefronts with ratings and completed work
-- **Order Tracking** - Monitor your custom orders from consultation to delivery
+- **Order Tracking** - Keep tabs on your orders from start to finish
-- **Shopping Cart** - Purchase fabrics and materials easily
+- **Shopping Cart** - Purchase fabrics and materials
-- **Wishlist** - Save favorite fabrics and tailors for later
+- **Wishlist** - Save your favorite fabrics and tailors for later

 ### For Tailors & Seamstresses (User Role 3)
-- **Professional Storefront** - Showcase your skills with custom profile and portfolio
+- **Professional Storefront** - Show off your skills with a custom profile and portfolio
-- **Manage Orders** - Accept and track custom tailoring commissions
+- **Manage Orders** - Accept and track custom tailoring jobs
-- **Fabric Listings** - Sell fabrics alongside tailoring services
+- **Fabric Listings** - Sell fabrics on top of your tailoring services
-- **Client Communication** - Connect directly with customers about their vision
+- **Client Communication** - Talk directly with customers about what they want
-- **Rating & Reviews** - Build reputation through customer feedback
+- **Rating & Reviews** - Build your reputation through customer feedback
-- **Business Analytics** - Track orders, ratings, and customer satisfaction
+- **Business Analytics** - Track your orders, ratings, and how happy customers are

 ### For Fabric Vendors (User Role 3)
 - **Product Catalog** - List authentic fabrics with descriptions and prices